fabienb/myST3config/README.md

 This tells sublime what key will accept completion within the autocomplete popup.
 So tab will still activate snippets.
 You can try settings tab_completion to false.

 ### "bold_folder_labels": true
-For themes that support it, this makes the folder name in the sidebar appear with a bold font.
+This line makes the folders in the sidebar bold.
+Helpful as a visual cue, even if you rely on Cntrl+p most of the time.

 ### "caret_extra_width": 1 / "caret_style": "phase"
 Control the caret style, easier to spot.